frontendpatterns/frontendpatterns.dev/src/content/patterns/hot-module-replacement.md

 ## Solution

-Apply the Hot Module Replacement pattern by updating code in running applications without full page reloads for faster iteration, and reinforce it with concise examples or tests.
+Update code in running applications without full page reloads for faster iteration.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.